This post contains affiliate links.

 Difficulty: Moderate.
 The last 45 minutes of the hike to the Blue Eye are mostly uphill.

-SO if you’re driving to the town of Nderlysaj, this post isn’t for you.
-But, if you start your hike to the Blue Eye in the town of Theth, these steps will get you there!
+So, if you’re driving to the town of Nderlysaj, this post isn’t for you.
+But, if you start your hike to the Blue Eye in the town of Theth, these five simple steps will get you there!

 Step 1.
-Which Side of the River Should You Start On?
+Which Side of the River Should You Start Your Theth Blue Eye Hike On?

 There are two ways to hike to the Blue Eye in Theth.
 You can start on the left side of the river (the side that the entire town of Theth is on) or follow the road on the right side of the river.

 We stayed in town at Guesthouse Pashko in Theth so we hiked to the Blue Eye on the left side.

 We came back on the other side and since I tried both route I can definitely say I strongly prefer hiking to the Blue Eye of Theth on the left side of the river for a few reasons.